-Summary of Alt.
-I Summary of Alt.
-2 Alternative 3 Alt.
-4 Alt.
-5 Alternative 6 (See above.)
+Summary of Alternative I Summary of Alternative 2 Alternative 3 Alternative 4 Alternative 5 Alternative 6 (See above.)
 (See above.)
-Saleable Minerals/Mineral Materials - Closed to saleable mineral sale/development, including sand and gravel and other common variety minerals.
-Major ROWs - Exclusion area for major ROWs.
 Wind - Exclusion Solar - Exclusion All management not included above would be same as described for PHMA.
 (See above.)
-(See above.) with existing operations (e.g., fringe leases). • Saleable Minerals/Mineral Materials - Closed to new operations for all sale types except for free-use pits in order to support maintenance needs for existing local roads to ensure public safety.
-Even in these instances, new pits should avoid the ACEC; if avoidance is not possible, they would need to apply the minimization measures identified for PHMA (e.g., disturbance cap, noise reduction, seasonal limitations, etc.). • Major ROWs - Exclusion to major ROWs (≥100 kV transmission lines and ≥24" pipelines).
+(See above.)
+Saleable Minerals/Mineral Materials - Closed to new operations for all sale types except for free-use pits in order to support maintenance needs for existing local roads to ensure public safety.
+Even in these instances, new pits should avoid the ACEC; if avoidance is not possible, they would need to apply the minimization measures identified for PHMA (e.g., disturbance cap, noise reduction, seasonal limitations, etc.).
+Major ROWs - Exclusion to major ROWs (≥100 kV transmission lines and ≥24" pipelines).
 Minor ROWs would be avoidance.
-Designated RMP ROW corridors in the ACECs would be open for new ROWs, but new ROWs within the corridor would require compensatory mitigation to offset direct and indirect impacts of the development. • Wind - Exclusion • Solar - Exclusion • No exceptions to the disturbance cap otherwise available in PHMA.
-All management not included above would be same as described for PHMA.
+Designated RMP ROW corridors in the ACECs would be open for new ROWs, but new ROWs within the corridor would require compensatory mitigation to offset direct and indirect impacts of the development.
+Wind - Exclusion Solar - Exclusion No exceptions to the disturbance cap otherwise available in PHMA. would be same as described for PHMA.

-2.5.13 Adaptive Management
+21.1.13 Adaptive Management